markwkiehl/particle_device_blueprint/README.md

 ### Functional Requirements
 - The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware).
-- A date/time stamp in UTC must be included with data sent to Blynk so the last time data was sent will be visible.
+- A date/time stamp in UTC must be included with data sent to Blynk and visible to the user.
 - The last integer value, floating point value, and UTC datetime stamp must be displayed on the web dashboard and mobile app.
 - The historical values for the integer and floating point value must be displayed in a line chart.
 - Multiple Particle devices must be able to use the same Particle webhook.